 Data Properties

-Data Properties hold the state of our component and are defined with a data structure in your .
-Each data property is assigned a default value.
+Data Properties hold the state of your component and are defined with a data structure.
+Each data property is assigned a default value and is automatically synchronized between server and client.

 data = {